52North/sos-importer/README.md

    * [All open issues](https://github.com/52North/sos-importer/issues)
    * [All closed issues](https://github.com/52North/sos-importer/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aclosed)
    * [All issues](https://github.com/52North/sos-importer/issues?utf8=%E2%9C%93&q=is%3Aissue)

-# Feedback

-   * Add user interface for file output (generates request as separate XML files instead of sending them) for testing and inspection before inserting data.
-This requires the OX-F to be extended with functionality to create and retrieve request documents. -- Main.DanielNuest - 2013-01-07
-      * Switch to slf4j + logback logging -- Main.EikeHinderkJuerrens - 2013-07-17
-   * Step 2:
-      * The highlighting for the selected lines is a bit misleading.
-I think it is better to highlight the lines that will be used, so if I say "Ignore data until line 3", then the first two lines should be ignored and all others marked as selected. -- Main.DanielNuest - 2012-11-06
-         * Interesting point. [x] -- Main.EikeHinderkJuerrens - 2013-01-04
-      * I think a "first line contain column names" would be a good option &gt; it has the same effect than ignoring everything until line 2, but might be more easily understandable by users.
-And clicking that checkbox can effectively just set the value of the "ignore lines" input field. -- Main.DanielNuest - 2012-11-06
-   * Step 3:
-      * Ignored lines should not be shown in Step 3 -- Main.DanielNuest - 2012-11-06
-   * Why can I not resize the window? -- Main.DanielNuest - 2012-11-06

-####### OLD OLD

 For more information on this project visit [its homepage](https://wiki.52north.org/bin/view/SensorWeb/SosImporter).